 Today was 53km so we were woken at 5.45 to set off at 7.
 The sun had not yet risen so after fumbling about in the dark we managed together our act together and after we set offer the starting line, only to realise the rest of the group had already set off!
 Luke and I had ground to cover as the rest of the pack were heading off in to the distance.
 We started off strong as we hoped to cover as much ground as we could while the sun and temperature was low.
 We soon caught up with the rest of the pack.
 Morale was high, after using yesterday as a tester to try out our different gels and drinks, we felt better prepared to tackle the gruelling 52km we had ahead of us.

 The first 30km flew by, we had time take in the stunning landscape we are running.
 The route was much more varied than yesterday, running through valleys in to vast open planes, we feel like we are running on mars.
 As the day goes by the temperature rises, fast.
 By 40km we were starting to feel the heat.
 We were prepared, drinking around 2 litres every 10km, we managed to pull through.
-After a savage last 5km uphill we got back to camp in just over 7 hours which we chuffed with.
+After a savage last 5km uphill we got back to camp in just over 7 hours which we are chuffed with.

-Both are legs are starting to really stiffen up, however after a deep rubdown by the Physio we have a few hours to relax before tomorrow.
+Both our legs are starting to really stiffen up, however after a deep rubdown by the Physio we have a few hours to relax before tomorrow.
 After another change up of the route we now have 70km to look forward to tomorrow rather than 60km, Jamie does like to keep us on our toes.
 This does mean an early of around 3am, can’t wait!

 The harshness of the environment and the effect this has on the body is really starting to show.
 Out of the 26 runners who started the race 4 have had to be picked up.
 Goes to show how tough this race really is!
 Your generosity really keeps us motivated and push through the pain.
 Thank you all so much.

-The distances were slightly changed due to park authorities saying they didn’t want us in certain places on certain days so day three ended up being the really big one: 70 km. the two days we ran 55 and 35k.
+The distances were slightly changed due to park authorities saying they didn’t want us in certain places on certain days so day three ended up being the really big one: 70 km.
+The last two days we ran 55 and 35km.
 Day 3 started off very well.
 We set off in the dark, with our head torches on and the route illuminated by glow sticks.
 It actually got really hot as it was so still.
 We were wearing clothes designed to wick sweat off to keep cool but without wind they are like wearing a jumper.

-Everyone actually found this bit pretty hard. watching the lights of the other runner’s twinkle in the distance was cool and as you would expect in the desert the stars were phenomenal, however the dark made finding firmer sand to run on trickier.
-And most of the time you are staring just beyond your feet trying not to stub toes on the loose rocks, rather than taking in the Milky Way.
+Everyone actually found this bit pretty hard.
+Watching the lights of the other runner’s twinkle in the distance was cool and as you would expect in the desert the stars were phenomenal.
+However the dark made finding firmer sand to run on trickier and most of the time you are staring just beyond your feet trying not to stub toes on the loose rocks, rather than taking in the Milky Way.

 We crossed the finish line in the dark and went into the new camp where they were blasting awful music and some kind of hen do was going on.